direct to content

 Discovery

-The wreck of the Java was discovered at a depth of 52 m off Bawean island, using side-scan sonar and diving inspections during an expedition led by Kevin Denlay in late 2004.
+The wreck of the Java is designated as 'historic shipwreck on official nautical charts.
+During an expedition led by Kevin Denlay in 2004, the wrecks of the Java and the Kortenaer were discovered off Bawean island, using side-scan sonar and diving inspections.
 The stern section of Kortenaer was found lying on its starboard side in good condition.
-One set of triple torpedo tubes were also visible trapped in large amounts of fishing nets that was draped over the wreckage.
+One set of triple torpedo tubes were also visible trapped in large amounts of fishing nets that were draped over the wreckage.
 This provided the evidence for the wreck's identification, as no other warship lost in the area had triple torpedo tubes.
 No pictures of the wreck are available, due to the extremely poor visibility under water.

 Salvage